shajuk/Java-KnowledgeSharing/README.md

 	}
 }

+### What is the output ?

-## Answer: This will result in compilation error "variableOfInterface is ambigious" for both the sysout.
+## Answer: This will result in compilation error variables are ambigious for both the sysout.